What is GDPR?

 Ensure that we keep data safe on the schools site.
 This includes locking data away, locking computers, using passwords on documents etc.

 Ensure data is being transported in a secure way when it is being removed off site.
+This includes hiding from view and not leaving items in a vulnerable place.

 Ensure that the intent with which any data is accessed and used is lawful, fair and transparent, and that it is for specified explicit and legitimate purposes.